Blog

 To visualize the nodes and element labels within the Visualization module, from main menu bar select Options > Common… (or also Common Options from toolbox):

-Displaying Node and Element Label in VisualizationIn the window appeared, go to Labels tab and tick Show element labels and/or Show node labels as required.
+Displaying Node and Element Label in Abaqus VisualizationIn the window appeared, go to Labels tab and tick Show element labels and/or Show node labels as required.

 In addition, you can choose the Color of the element/nodes labels.